Conservation in Wales

 The RSPB has been protecting wildlife in Wales since 1911, when ‘Mrs Jones from Llanddwyn’ became our first paid ‘Watcher’, looking after the nearby roseate tern colony on Anglesey.
 These days, we work right across Wales to give nature a home.

 Wales holds some very special habitats.
 The Severn Estuary is under almost constant threat from proposals to create a barrage or tidal lagoons to harness its power for renewable energy.
-And yet it’s a truly wonderful place for nature: designated as a wetland area of international importance and protected by laws.
+Yet it’s a truly wonderful place for nature - designated as a wetland area of international importance and protected by laws.